 The "Goal 5 Process" starts with an inventory of Goal 5 resources.
 Resource sites are assessed and significant sites are protected.
-Ruled for some Goal 5 resource categories rely on inventories and assessments that have been conducted by state or federal entities.
-There are six Goal 5 resource categories that rely on state or federal inventories: wild and scenic rivers, state scenic water ways, ground water resources, Oregon recreation trails, Sage Grouse habitat, and wilderness areas.
+Rules for some Goal 5 resource categories rely on inventories and assessments that have been conducted by state or federal entities.
+There are six Goal 5 resource categories that rely on state or federal inventories: wild and scenic rivers, state scenic waterways, groundwater resources, Oregon recreation trails, Sage Grouse habitat, and wilderness areas.
 Three categories require local inventories.
-Initiating an inventory and completing the Goal 5 process for and the remaining resource categories is optional.
+Initiating an inventory and completing the Goal 5 process for the remaining resource categories is optional.

 Original Adoption: 12/27/74; Effective: 1/25/75

 Amended: 2/17/88; Effective: 3/31/88

 OAR 660-023 – Procedures and Requirements for Complying with Goal 5

 OAR 660-016 – Complying with Statewide Planning Goal 5